All Episodes

 And the left has to come in and protect the bigots and everybody else from themselves.

-Well, as Rich Lowry writes, if you'll excuse a brief boring break from the hysteria to dwell on the actual text of the bill, it stipulated that the word person in the law applies to businesses,
+Well, as Rich Lowry writes, if you'll excuse a brief, boring break from the hysteria to dwell on the actual text of the bill, it stipulated that the word person in the law applies to businesses and that the protections of the law apply whether or not the government is directly a party to a proceeding,

-Eleven legal experts on religious freedom statutes wrote a letter to Governor Brewer prior to her veto explaining how the bill has been egregiously misrepresented by many of its critics.
+11 legal experts on religious freedom statutes wrote a letter to Governor Brewer prior to her veto explaining how the bill has been egregiously misrepresented by many of its critics.

-Other words, this is common, what Arizona was attempting to establish.
+In other words, this is common, what Arizona was attempting to establish.

-And he's up there, he's wringing his hands.
+And he's up there.

-We're the constitutional tipping point.
+We're at a constitutional tipping point.

-We're the constitutional tipping point.
+We're at a constitutional tipping point.

-Because Obama just running roughshod.
+Because Obama just run on roughshod.

-But so did Bush, he said, to qualify, because he's a good liberal.
+But so did Bush, he said, to qualify because he's a good liberal.

-So have to throw Bush in there.
+So I have to throw Bush in there.

 It's not even close, Jonathan.